Club Universitario de Buenos Aires: Beginning

 It is believed that rugby was first played at the club because of the friendship between members of Club Atlético San Isidro and the founders of Universitario.
 The first rugby captain was Oscar Mena, who had previously played in San Isidro.
 Mena served as a coach of junior divisions in addition to playing on the senior team.

-Universitario first registered its rugby team with Unión del Rugby del Río de la Plata (today Argentine Rugby Union) in 1919.
+Universitario first registered its rugby team with River Plate Rugby Union (today Argentine Rugby Union) in 1919.
 Initially the team only played friendly matches, debuting against Lomas with a victory of 16–3.
 Universitario also played games against San Isidro and Belgrano AC.

-Universitario began to play in official competitions in 1922, starting in the second division of the Unión de Rugby de Buenos Aires.
+Universitario began to play in official competitions in 1922, starting in the second division of the Argentine Rugby Union (UAR).
 The first official game was on 15 May 1921, with Universitario defeating Huemac by 11–0.
 Universitario won every game in its opening season, leading to a championship win as well.
 This promoted Universitario to the top division of Argentine rugby.
 Only two players of that initial team had experience playing rugby, Julio Dellepiane Rawson and Rodolfo de Surra, who had played in San Isidro and Eastbourne College of England respectively.